ISISComputingGroup/lewis-ess/docs/developer_guide/writing_devices.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Device interfaces are implemented by sub-classing an appropriate
-pre-written communication adapter base class from the framework's
+pre-written, protocol specific interface base class from the framework's
 :mod:`lewis.adapters`-package and overriding a few members.
 In this case this
-adapter is called :class:`~lewis.adapters.stream.StreamAdapter`.
+base class is called :class:`~lewis.adapters.stream.StreamInterface`.
 The first step
 is to specify the available commands in terms of a collection of
 :class:`~lewis.adapters.stream.Cmd`-objects.
 These objects effectively bind
-commands specified in terms of regular expressions to a the adapter's methods.
+commands specified in terms of regular expressions to the interface's methods.
 According to the specifications above, the commands are defined like this:

 .. code:: python

-    from lewis.adapters.stream import StreamAdapter, Cmd
+    from lewis.adapters.stream import StreamInterface, Cmd

-    class ExampleMotorStreamInterface(StreamAdapter):
+    class ExampleMotorStreamInterface(StreamInterface):
         commands = {
             Cmd('get_status', r'^S\?$'),
             Cmd('get_position', r'^P\?$'),